epinio/epinio/README.md

 that depended on those Epinio deployed components (e.g. Traefik, Tekton etc), then removing Epinio will remove those components and this may break your other workloads that depended on these.
-Make sure you understand the implications of uninstalling Epinion before you proceed.
+Make sure you understand the implications of uninstalling Epinio before you proceed.

 If you want to completely uninstall Epinio from your kubernetes cluster, you can do this with this command: